Who are Yemen's Houthis?

 Jan.
 25: Danny Lavon Burch, a U.S. citizen held captive by Houthi rebels since September 2017, was released and taken to Oman.
 He was accompanied to Oman by Mohammed Abdel-Salam, a senior Houthi leader.

 Jan.
-30: Houthi rebels said they fired a long-range ballistic missile at King Khaled International Airport in Riyadh.
-This is the second time the Houthis targeted the Saudi airport.
+30: Houthi rebels said that they fired a long-range ballistic missile at King Khaled International Airport in Riyadh.
+It was the second time that the Houthis targeted the Saudi airport.

 Feb.
 10: Houthi spokesman Mohammad Abdul Salam met with Iranian Foreign Minister Javad Zarif in Tehran.
 Zarif outlined Iran's four-point peace plan for Yemen and stressed the need for an immediate stop to the war.
 He also called for the immediate shipment of humanitarian aid to Yemeni civilians.

 Feb.
-12: Major General Gameel al-Mamari, a high-ranking Houthi official, defected to the Yemeni army.
-Al-Mamari was a spokesman for the Houthis' air defence forces and a deputy director of the military forum, a group of high-ranking army officers in Sanaa.
+12: Major General Gameel al Mamari, a high-ranking Houthi official, defected to the Yemeni army.
+He had been a spokesman for the Houthis' air defense forces and a deputy director of the military forum, a group of high-ranking army officers in Sanaa.

 Feb.
 13: The Houthis agreed to join a new round of peace talks with the General People's Congress party in Oman.
-The peace talks will take place as soon as a new UN Peace Envoy to Yemen is announced.
+The peace talks were to take place as soon as a new U.N.
+Peace Envoy to Yemen was announced.

-Senior Houthi field commander Abu Taha al-Ghalisi was killed in shelling on Houthi positions in the southwestern city of Taiz.
-Al-Ghalisi was responsible for leading Houthi fronts north of Taiz.
+Senior Houthi field commander Abu Taha al Ghalisi was killed by pro-government forces’ shelling Houthi positions in the southwestern city of Taiz.
+Ghalisi was responsible for leading Houthi forces north of Taiz.

 Feb.
 14: The Saudi military repelled a cross border attack by Houthi rebels in the southern border town of Nathran.
-Around 25 Houthi militants were killed and other wounded.
+Around 25 Houthi militants were reportedly killed.
 Saudi helicopters also destroyed three Houthi military vehicles.
-This was the second cross border attack by the Houthis in less than a week.
+It was the second cross--border attack by the Houthis in less than a week.

 Feb.
-16-26: The United States, Britain and France drafted a UN Security Council resolution that condemned Iran for failing to stop its ballistic missiles from falling into the hands of the Houthis.
-The draft also called for renewed UN sanctions on Yemen and would allow the UN Security Council to impose targeted sanctions for “any activity related to the use of ballistic missiles in Yemen.”
+16-26: The United States, Britain and France drafted a U.N.
+Security Council resolution that condemned Iran for failing to stop its ballistic missiles from falling into the hands of the Houthis.
+The draft also called for renewed U.N. sanctions on Yemen and would allow the Security Council to impose targeted sanctions for “any activity related to the use of ballistic missiles in Yemen.”
 Russia vetoed the resolution.
-The UN Securty Council subsequently passed a Russian-drafted resolution that renewed the embargo and panel's mandate but left out the Iran-Houthi issue.
+The U.N.
+Security Council subsequently passed a Russian-drafted resolution that renewed the embargo and panel's mandate but omitted the Iran-Houthi issue.

 Feb.
 21: Mohammed Ali al Houthi submitted a letter to the United Nations to end the three-and-a-half-year war.
-The document titled “An Initiative to End the Tragedies Caused by the Aggression on Yemen" criticized the U.N.
+The document, titled “An Initiative to End the Tragedies Caused by the Aggression on Yemen,” criticized the U.N.
 Security Council for failing “to prevent the interference and aggression against Yemen as well as the massacres committed daily against the Yemeni citizens.”
-The letter also included points for ending the conflict, such as forming a reconciliation comittee, presidential and parliamentary elections, international guarantees to begin reconsturction and compensation for damages, and preventing any aggression from foreign countries against Yemen.
+The letter also included proposals for ending the conflict, such as forming a reconciliation committee, presidential and parliamentary elections, international guarantees to begin reconstruction and compensation for damages, and preventing any aggression from foreign countries against Yemen.

 Feb.
-27: The Houthis refused to sign a peace agreement that was built on discussions between the internationally recognized government and themselves, according to outgoing UN envoy to Yemen Ismail Ould Cheikh Ahmed.
+27: The Houthis refused to sign a U.N.-negotiated peace agreement with the Hadi government, outgoing U.N. envoy to Cheikh Ahmed said.
 The Houthis rejected security arrangements that required them to pull out of cities and hand over weapons to a neutral military committee.
-“It became clear that the Al Houthis were not prepared to make concessions on the proposed security arrangements.
+“It became clear that the Houthis were not prepared to make concessions on the proposed security arrangements.
 This has been a major stumbling block towards reaching a negotiated solution,” Ahmed said in his last briefing to the U.N.
 Security Council.

 March 1: Coalition airstrikes killed more than 100 Houthi rebels and injured dozens of fighters in the western Hodeidah district.

-March 25: The Houthis fired seven missiles at four Saudi cities - three at the capital Riyadh, one at the southwest city of Khamis Mushait, one at southern Najran and two at Jizan.
-The Houthi Ministry of Defense claimed the missiles hit seven different targets inside Saudi Arabia, including four airports.
-But the Saudi coalition denied the claims, saying all missiles were intercepted and destroyed.
+March 25: The Houthis fired seven missiles at four Saudi cities: three at the capital Riyadh, one at the southwest city of Khamis Mushait, one at southern Najran and two at Jizan.
+The Houthi Ministry of Defense claimed that the missiles hit seven different targets inside Saudi Arabia, including four airports.
+But the Saudi coalition said that all the missiles were intercepted and destroyed.
 Fragments from the intercepted missiles killed an Egyptian resident.
-It is the first death on Saudi soil since the military intervention began.
+It is the first death on Saudi soil since the military intervention began in 2015.

-March 29: Houthi rebels fired a ballistic missile from the northern Yemeni province of Saada at the Saudi city of Jazan.
-Saudi air defences intercepted the missile before it could strike its target.
+March 29: Houthi rebels fired a ballistic missile from the northern Yemeni province of Saada at the Saudi city of Jizan.
+Air defenses intercepted the missile before it could strike its target.

-April 4: Saudi Arabia intercepted a Houthi missile that was intended for southern Jizan.
+April 4: Saudi Arabia intercepted a Houthi missile that was launched at southern Jizan.